wehjin/varnum/README.md

     });
 ```

 Tagged unions are particularly useful for declaring the inputs that an actor or thread can handle.
-To communicate with the actor, one need only create a message that conforms to the actor's input type and add the message to the actor's message queue.
+To communicate with the actor, one need only create a message that conforms to the actor's input type and add the message to the actor's message queue or deliver the message to a stream on which the actor has subscribed an observer (Rx).

 ## License
     Copyright 2016 Jeffrey Yu.